bhuveshaggarwal/Website-Restaurant-Management/README.md

 ![Back-end page of website](https://github.com/bhuveshaggarwal/Website-Restaurant-Management/blob/master/Screenshot%20(147).png)

-This is refernce for Back end of website.
+This is reference for Back end of website.
 .
 .